kubernetes/website/content/en/docs/tasks/tls/managing-tls-in-a-cluster.md

 ## Trusting TLS in a Cluster

-Trusting the custom CA from an application running as a pod usually requires some extra application configuration.
+Trusting the [custom CA](#a-note-to-cluster-administrators) from an application running as a pod usually requires some extra application configuration.
 You will need to add the CA certificate bundle to the list of CA certificates that the TLS client or server trusts.
 For example, you would do this with a golang TLS config by parsing the certificate chain and adding the parsed certificates to the `RootCAs` field in the [`tls.Config`](https://godoc.org/crypto/tls#Config) struct.

+{{< note >}}
+If the cluster was setup using kubeadm, by default, the custom CA will be the same as the ConfigMap kube-root-ca.crt already placed into the filesystem tree of each container at `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`
+{{< /note >}}

 You can distribute the CA certificate as a [ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap) that your